dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 4.2 (2026.06.30) =
+* New: tested with WordPress 7.0
+* New: tested and compatible with `PHP` 8.5
+* New: eslint and stylelint support
+* New: panel for Freemius
+* Edit: reorganized SCSS code to modernize loading
+* Edit: many improvements to the SCSS code and styling
+* Edit: many improvements to the JS code
+* Edit: Kint Pretty Print Library 6.1

 = 4.1 (2025.09.18) =
 * New: tested with WordPress 6.8
 * New: tested and compatible with `PHP` 8.4